Kousei74/Chords-Classifier/README.md

 # Chords-Classifier
-A classifier model focusing on audio sample analysis, classifying into major and minor chords.
+A classifier model focusing on audio sample analysis, employing various machine learning algorithms to classify them into major and minor chords.